rcarmo/raspi-cluster/README.md

 ## Software

-As a base OS, I'm currently using [Ryan Finnie's unofficial Ubuntu 14.04.2 image][ub], which works much better than Raspbian for my purposes (nevertheless, the configuration files in this repo should work in both systems)
+As a base OS, I'm currently using [the Ubuntu 16.04 official image for the Pi 2][ub], which works much better than Raspbian for my purposes (nevertheless, the configuration files in this repo should work in both systems)

 The cluster is now running mostly [Clojure][clj] programs using [Hazelcast][hz] atop JDK 1.8, as well as [Jupyter][jy], which runs very nicely indeed and provides me with an agnostic, notebook-oriented front-end.